beverlytan/uni-profskills/03-glm/glm-notes.md

       - Two explanatory variables, no interaction
       - One explanatory variable
     - I need to repeat it for mixed models now!
+      - And it works!
+      - But note that I can't test the visualization using the professional skills code because its categorical variables